 All other areas of assessment were graded as requires improvement, including how Wiltshire Police support victims and protect vulnerable people.
-Due to this inspection Wiltshire Police were placed into 'ENGAGE' status, where additional support and oversight are put in place by the inspectorate.
+Due to this inspection Wiltshire Police were placed into 'ENGAGE'

 The Inspectorate's report was a sobering read and is highly disappointing especially when I know we have many dedicated officers and staff working hard to deliver a quality policing service.
 However, the inspection report was consistent with my own assessment and what I was hearing from residents, of Wiltshire Police's ability to deliver and performance, and I provided substantial public comment at the time.